IEMDomain04/Astro-Blogging/src/content/blog/first-post.md

 With TailwindCSS, I have fewer files to handle since all CSS is utilized inside the JSX/TSX.

+Though at first, I bashed it to the heck..

+I was like _"How can I even style with this?
+There will be tons of code in my UI file??
+Bruh, too many css and tags.."_

+But we live and learn.. that's why in creating projects, I like tailwindCSS. hehehe

 #### **Folder Structure; Front-End Frameworks**<br>
 These front-end frameworks have pre-built templates when installed with npm.